sjanaskie/urban-epi/README.md

 ## Requirements
 All the tools used in this analysis are open source, including the data, which are freely available on the internet.
-- Bash environment
+- Unix environment
 - GDAL/OGR
-- GRASS 7.0 or GRASS 7.2
+- GRASS 7.0 or GRASS 7.2 linked to the commandline call `grass`
 + Extensions are loaded by the program: r.li, v.in.osm
 - AWK or GAWK
 - NodeJS; osmtogeojson
+- python packages
++ osmnx
++ matplotlib
++ descartes
++ shapely.geometry
++ geopandas
++ rtree
++ json
++ os, sys, glob
 - Internet connection (downloads take a long time [>1 hour] on slow internet)

 ## Setup
 Importantly, the repo is intended to be cloned into a parent directory and renamed "source".
 The name of the directory once it is cloned should be "source".